20 Thrilling Things to Do in Baños, Ecuador’s Adventure Capital

 When to Visit Baños?

-The weather in Baños is mild and temperate making it a great place to escape from the equatorial heat of Ecuador’s coast.
+The weather in Baños is mild and temperate, making it a great place to escape from the equatorial heat of Ecuador’s coast.
 Temperatures in Baños are between 12 and 20 degrees Celcius year-round.
-The long wet season runs October through June where it rains about fifty percent of the time.
-However, if you don’t mind getting out in your raincoat the waterfalls for which Baños is famous are all the more spectacular in the rainy season.
+The long wet season runs from October through June, and it rains about fifty percent of the time.
+However, if you don’t mind getting out in your raincoat, the waterfalls for which Baños is famous are all the more spectacular in the rainy season.

 Where to Eat in Baños?